Aubin Grove railway station: History

 During the construction of the Mandurah line in the mid-2000s, the site of Aubin Grove station was identified as a possible location for a future railway station.
 The railway tracks were built with a gap for the station to be built later.

-Ahead of the 2013 Western Australian state election, both major parties announced plans to built Aubin Grove station if elected.
-The Labor Party announced in June 2012 that it would build the station with 900 car parking bays, at a cost of $45 million.
+Ahead of the 2013 Western Australian state election, both major parties announced plans to build Aubin Grove station if elected.
+The Labor Party announced in June 2012 that it would build the station with 900 car parking bays, at a cost of A$45 million.
 In August, the Liberal Party, which was in government at the time, announced it would build the station with 2,000 car parking bays and order new trains, at a cost of $80 million.
 The station was planned to relieve pressure at Cockburn Central station, which has its carparks full at 7:11 am, the earliest of any Mandurah line station.
 In the same month, the government expanded an already existing order of 15 three car Transperth B-series trains by two, to cater for the new station.
 The Liberal Party won the election.

 In July 2014, a tender was issued to build the station.
 Further details were given on the project, including that the station would open late 2016, and that it was predicted to cost $57 million, with the railcars costing $23 million.
 The daily patronage was predicted to be 3,900.
 In February 2015, CAMPS, which is a joint venture between Coniglio Ainsworth Architects and M. P. S. Architects, was selected to design the station, and Georgiou Group was selected as the contractor.
 The project used an early contractor involvement model, which meant that Georgiou provided input on the design for constructability, cost and timing.

 In April 2015, the scope of the project was increased to include widening of the nearby Russell Road bridge over the Kwinana Freeway, in anticipation of increased traffic due to the station.
 This increased the project's budget to $105 million and delayed the completion date to early 2017.
 The bridge was to be duplicated, doubling the number of lanes across the freeway.
 The design of the station was released in November 2015.
 To minimise disruption to the freeway, the station had a modular design, to be built mostly off-site.
 Georgiou was awarded the construction contract in late 2015, with site preparations beginning soon after.
 Construction on the station began in March 2016.
 Aubin Grove station was the first island platform station to be built within a live rail environment in Western Australia.
 Ordinarily, trains would travel at over 100 km/h through the area, but during construction, the speed limit was lowered to 40 km/h.